SSusantAchary/kraken-OCR/README.md

 Documentation

 Have a look at the docs
-Funding

-kraken is developed at Université PSL.
+# kraken is developed at Université PSL.
+Under Apache 2.0 License